-Places are an area (amount of space) derived from an physical location.
-A Place is described by its map/schema and coordinates to determine its current location, where you can assign Receivers.
-A Place is strictly used in the context of Gateway and Location Engine terms.
+Locations are an area (amount of space) derived from an physical location.
+A Location is described by its map/schema and coordinates, where you can assign Receivers.

-Once this is done, you will need to place your Gateway on your floor plan in Location(beta) menu.
+Once this is done, you will need to place your Gateway on the actual map.

-Then click on 'Save Place'.
+Then click on 'Save Map'.
 After saving, all that is left for you to do is locate the Gateway on the map, by dragging its name from the right hand side and placing it on the map.
 It will be shown as a purple dot.
-For this example, we will place the Gateway on the garage, so we will drop it there.

-If your Gateway has been configured correctly and it has power, you can go to Presence -> Live, then click on the play button and all the beacons that are in range of the Gateway will be shown there.
+If your Gateway has been configured correctly and it has power, you can go to the Live Map tab, then click on the play button and all the beacons that are in range of the Gateway will be shown there.

 To learn more about the Location Engine and its features, please visit the Location Engine article.

 If you are interested in creating triggers and actions, check out this tutorial.